GGV Capital

-GGV Capital was an American venture capital firm.
-The firm was established in 2000 and was headquartered in Menlo Park, California.
-Formerly known as Granite Global Ventures, the firm had become one of the most active American investors in the Chinese artificial intelligence industry.
+GGV Capital (Granite Global Ventures) was an American venture capital firm founded in 2000 and based in Menlo Park, California.
+Known for investing across the United States and Asia, the firm had become one of the most active American investors in the Chinese artificial intelligence industry.
+In September 2023, amid heightened scrutiny of U.S. investment in Chinese technology, the firm said it would separate its U.S. and Asia businesses.
+On March 29, 2024, it ceased using the GGV brand and split into two successor firms: Notable Capital (U.S.-focused) and Granite Asia (Asia-focused).

 History

-Formerly known as Granite Global Ventures, GGV Capital was founded in 2000.
-Jenny Lee established GGV's Shanghai office in 2005.
+GGV Capital was founded in 2000 as Granite Global Ventures, with headquarters in Menlo Park, California.

+In 2005, investor Jenny Lee established GGV's Shanghai office, marking the firm's expansion into mainland China.

-In 2019, GGV was still based in the US and China, and that year it opened its fifth office, in Singapore.
-The company had invested US$6.2bn by 2019.
-In March 2022, GGV Capital raised money for the AAPI community from a group of venture capitalists and founders.
-The company in 2022 had around $9bn in assets under management.
+GGV opened a Southeast Asia office in Singapore in 2019.
+In 2022, the firm had approximately $9 billion in assets under management.

-In July 2023, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party initiated an investigation into GGV and other venture-capital firms' investments in China.
-In September 2023, GGV announced that it was spinning off its China operations.
-On March 29, 2024, GGV split into two firms, Granite Asia which would focus on Asian investments and Notable Capital which would focus on US investments.
+In July 2023, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party announced a review of several venture investors’ China exposure, including GGV.
+In September 2023, GGV announced that it would spin off its China operations.
+On March 29, 2024, GGV split into two firms and adopted new brands: Granite Asia for the Asia business and Notable Capital for the U.S. business.

 Investments

 Since its founding, GGV has invested in more than 200 active companies across the United States, Latin America, Israel, Southeast Asia, China and India, with over 56 of which are valued at over $1 billion.
 According to the Center for Security and Emerging Technology, GGV is "most active in financing Chinese AI companies."

-The company in 2014 closed its $620m fund for startups in the US and China.
-GGV Capital led a $76m funding round for GaiaWorks in 2020.
-By 2021 GGV had invested in Next Gen Foods in Singapore.

-Following US sanctions on Megvii, GGV announced its intentions to divest in 2024.
+Following US sanctions on the Chinese AI firm Megvii, GGV announced in March 2024 that the firm was “actively seeking exit” from its investment.